medibloc/panacea-governance/proposals/(draft) 2023-02-upgrade-v2.0.6/README.md

 ## Background
-This is a draft of our SW Upgrade proposal to do a software upgrade to v2.0.6 software tag of the Panacea codebase.
+This is a draft of our SW Upgrade proposal to do a software upgrade to v2.0.6 tag of the Panacea codebase.
 The purpose of sharing this draft is to gather validators feedback before we submit the proposal.

 ## Proposal
 Panacea team would like to propose that we upgrade our chain’s ibc-go from v2 to v4.3.0 (with cosmos-sdk v0.45.12 and informalsystems/tendermint v0.34.24) and remove CosmWasm from the chain.